You have probably been eating Kale chips as a salad, in burgers, or something else.

 You can grow Kale yourself if you live in USDA zone 8 or above.
 You don’t even need much space if you do not plan to grow it for commercial purposes.
 Pretty handy, right?

-Wait, I am not done singing the praise of Kale yet.
+Wait, I am not yet done singing the praise of one of these cruciferous vegetables, Kale.
 Read below for the health benefits.

 1. Full of Nutrition

-They may look like your everyday oversized leaf of a plant, but they pack a punch when it comes to nutrition.
+They may look like your everyday oversized, dark green leaf of a plant, but they pack a punch when it comes to nutrition.

 If someone made a movie about nutritional values, I am pretty sure Kale would be the protagonist.
 That’s how rich in nutrition the Kale is.